Old La Honda Bike Climb, CA

 Course Description

-The official start of the hill climb is the stone bridge (I presume it is the leading, and not the trailing, edge of it); the end is the stop sign at the top of the intersection of Old La Honda and Skyline Blvd.
+The end is the stop sign at the top of the intersection of Old La Honda and Skyline Blvd.

 The Western Wheelers even has a “rider category system” based on a rider’s times up Old La Honda.
-(This helps match cyclists with Western Wheeler rides of his or her appropriate level of difficulty).
+This helps match cyclists with Western Wheeler rides of his or her appropriate level of difficulty.
 The system is as follows:

 Category A: total novice